 Amend the definition for “Cryogenic receptacle” to read as follows:

-“Closed cryogenic receptacle means a thermally insulated pressure receptacle for refrigerated liquefied gases of a water capacity of not more than 1 000 litres;”
+“Closed cryogenic receptacle means a thermally insulated pressure receptacle for refrigerated liquefied gases of a water capacity of not more than 1 000 litres (see also "Open cryogenic receptacle");”

+Consequential amendment: In the definition of “Receptacle”, replace “Cryogenic receptacle” by “Closed cryogenic receptacle”.

 In the definition for “Cylinder”, delete “transportable”.